tsgates/arch-wiki-markdown/wiki/Wordpress.md

 Install wordpress from the official repositories.

 Warning:While it is easier to let pacman manage updating your Wordpress install, this is not necessary.
-Wordpress has functinality built-in for managing updates, themes, and plugins.
+Wordpress has functionality built-in for managing updates, themes, and plugins.
 If you decide to install the official community package, you will not be able to install plugins and themes using the Wordpress admin panel without a needlessly complex